ivanmiranda10/React-Native-App/README.md

 # React-Native-App
-Development of an application to display information related to the NFTs (Server in progress)
+Development of an application to display information related to some NFTs (Server in progress)